IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 ### 13. Unit Table

-All data from the Operation Type table will be returned from the endpoint below.
-You can optionally fetch specific data by including the operation type Ids, operation types .
-The Operation Type endpoint supports pagination.
+This section outlines how to retrieve data from the Unit table using the provided endpoint.
+You have the flexibility to fetch specific data by including unit Ids, unit type Ids, and units.
+The Unit type endpoint also supports pagination for managing large datasets effectively.

 > Example Request